-Sept 28: Discussion of assigned reading.
+Sept.
+20: Introduction, survey of news habits, the different worlds of scientists and journalists.
 Tips from Bill Snyder on how to research and write an Aliquot.
-Assignment: write an Aliquot, due Nov 9 (bring a draft to next class 10/19).
+Assignment: write an Aliquot, due Nov 8 (bring a draft to next class 10/18).